djvill/APLS/doc/how-to-use/extract-with-csv.md

 This setting will automatically set itself to the same delimiter used in your uploaded file.

 After specifying your desired settings, clicking the _Insert Data_ button will prompt you to download the exported `.csv` file.
-This `.csv` will contain all the columns of your original uploaded `.csv`, with additional columns added containing annotations from your selected layers.
+This `.csv` will contain all the columns of your original uploaded `.csv`, with additional columns that contain annotations from your selected layers.

 ## Extract annotations for time intervals